niklasHagner/mma-rankings/README.md

 * `python ./scripts/scrapeEventsToJson.py` ( if necessary install `pip3 install requests bs4` ) - this updates `futureEventsPythonScraped.json` and `pastEventsPythonScraped.json`

-A) In a debugger, run `/scripts/updateFightersFromPastEvents.js`, it will stop on `debugger`.
-Copy names from the terminal output.
-B) Add names to `scripts/scrapeListOfFighters.js`, then run that file in a debugger
+* *In a debugger, run `/scripts/updateFightersFromPastEvents.js`, it will stop on `debugger`.
+Copy names from the terminal output and add them to `scripts/scrapeListOfFighters.js`, then run that file in a debugger as it may take some time ( and you may have to abort manually )

 * Save `events.json` by running the project and removing this
 ```